Yelp/elastalert/docs/source/ruletypes.rst

 ``flatline``: This rule matches when the total number of events is under a given ``threshold`` for a time period.

-This rule requires two required options:
+This rule requires two additional options:

 ``threshold``: The minimum number of events for an alert not to be triggered.